Alpine County Health Data

 What is the life expectancy in Alpine County?

-Life expectancy data for Alpine County is currently being processed from CDC records.
+Life expectancy data for Alpine County is not available in the current dataset.

 How does Alpine County health compare to the California average?